stefanoborini/commodore-64/README.md

 ## graf2

 No idea what this does.
 Apparently it resets the graphic mode and draws some kind of sinusoid at the very top.

+## aggraf

+Some kind of program that supposedly draws the top half of a flag that looks like the Windows 3.11 one.
+I think I was trying to make my own logo for one of my programs so that looked like Windows 3.11.